 Blaylock TL-33 Coupler Lock – Best trailer coupler lock

 Blaylock is a reputed American brand that specializes in industrial and commercial grade aluminum products, including thief hatches, trailer hitch locks, tie down brackets and other custom castings.
 The TL-33 is a unique locking system in my list regarding its design.
 Does it do its stated job well?
-Why do I think that Blaylock TL-33 is best trailer hitch coupler lock?
+Why do I think that the Blaylock TL-33 is the best trailer hitch coupler lock?
 Read the review to find out.

 The advantages of the Blaylock TL-33 include the following highlights:

-For starters, Blaylock is a known brand, and this is an all-American product, manufactured here in the US itself.
+For starters, Blaylock is a known brand, and this is an all-American product manufactured here in the US itself.
 At a time when a lot of these locks are sourced from Chinese manufacturers, the TL-33 offers genuine American manufacturing quality.